Quantum Computing 1#

 import qutip

-from qiskit import QuantumRegister, ClassicalRegister, QuantumCircuit, Aer, execute
+from qiskit import QuantumRegister, ClassicalRegister, QuantumCircuit

 /usr/local/lib/python3.10/dist-packages/qutip/__init__.py:65: UserWarning: The new version of Cython, (>= 3.0.0) is not supported.